Jir8taiwan/Nvidia-overclock-and-fan-control-in-Linux-shell-script/README.md

 --

-If this small code is helping through Arduino kits, it can donate BCH coin to me for encourage as following address:
+If this small code is helping and useful after application, it can donate BCH coin to me for encourage as following address:

 # bitcoincash:qq6ghvdmyusnse9735rd5q09ensacl8z8qzrlwf49q